MinhOmega/react-theme-switch-animation/README.md

 ## Notes

 - The hook is only available in the browser environment.
-So if you use NextJS App router or any other framework is use Server Component, you should use this hook in Client Component.
+So if you use NextJS App router or any other framework is use Server Component, you should use this hook in Client Component by adding directive [`use client`](https://react.dev/reference/rsc/use-client)
 - Currently working if the project is using TailwindCSS only.

 ## Features